dvdmtw98/notes/My Vault/Data Analytics/Apache Spark/Spark Architecture.md

 ---

 Spark can be run on YARN, Mesos, Kubernetes, EMR (Elastic MapReduce) or Standalone Mode
-80% of the time YARN is used
+Most of the time YARN is used

 Spark has no limitation on the type of data source and destination it can be anywhere
 Spark does not have an inbuilt storage solution so we need to provide an distributed storage environment